| Portrait of the Artist as a Young Prisoner One of Gary Weaver's criticisms of the correctional authorities was

 stuff and I sat up all night because I couldn't say no. (Interview with

-Gary Weaver, Kent Institution, May 25, 1994)
+Gary Weaver, Kent Institution, May 25, 1994) One of Gary's canvases showed

 a pack of wolves peering out from a forest of silver birches.
 He explained